Walaa53/HW2/lab-05.md

     whether the laureate was born in the US or not.
 Based on your visualization, do the data appear to support Buzzfeed’s claim?

+yes, Because we at BuzzFeed we analyze the data to search for more data and get information from it depending on the available data, we go in depth, dig and make a lot of filtering to understand the data.

     Explain your reasoning in 1-2 sentences.

     -   Your final visualization should contain a facet for each category.
     -   Within each facet, there should be a bar for whether the laureate won the award in the US or not.
     -   Each bar should have segments for whether the laureate was born in the US or not.

 ``` r
 nobel_living_science %>%